mffrank/mffrank.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I submitted my PhD Thesis to the University of Heidelberg.
+I submitted my PhD Thesis to the University of Heidelberg with the title _"Modeling epigenetic heterogeneity across time and genome in single-cell multi-omics experiments"_.
+You can find it online [here](https://archiv.ub.uni-heidelberg.de/volltextserver/34849/).